 Or maybe you’d like to indulge in something a little more strange.

 Rome has plenty of things to satisfy the history nut and the art enthusiast, but the city has a few truly odd sights as well.
 And if you’re looking for an easy way to differentiate your vacation photos and stories from everyone else’s, a trip to one of the weird attractions in Rome is a great way to do that.
-The Cappuchin Crypt is perhaps the most famous of Rome’s strange sights, but there are many more where that one came from.
+The Capuchin Crypt is perhaps the most famous of Rome’s strange sights, but there are many more where that one came from.
 Read more about the weird things to do in Rome and see if any of them strikes your fancy.

 And if all of that seems just a little too weird, there are still countless more art galleries, museums, and art-laden churches you could fill your final day with.
-You’ll also spend some of your evening trying to cram all the souvenirs you’ve bought into your suitcase for the trip home, so be sure to attempt this feat early enough so that you can reward your success with a nice bottle of wine with dinner.
+You’ll also spend some of your evenings trying to cram all the souvenirs you’ve bought into your suitcase for the trip home, so be sure to attempt this feat early enough so that you can reward your success with a nice bottle of wine with dinner.

 For your flight out, you’ll need this information on how to get to Rome’s Fiumicino Airport from Rome.
 And don’t despair – Rome will be here whenever you decide to return.